 In sections C and D, a list of sources of evidence are provided against each of the HLOs.
 These are provided as a list of possible sources, and there is no expectation that the full list of sources would be used as evidence of attainment of a particular HLO.
-Some of the assessments in Section D will be mandatory (for example College examinations), but other forms of assessment should be tailored to the training program/local circumstances/stage of training, and these should be agreed with the Training Provider(s) as part of the RCP process and the Education supervisor(s) as part of a learning agreement.
+Some of the assessments in section D will be mandatory (for example Royal College examinations), but other forms of assessment should be tailored to the training programme/local circumstances/stage of training, and these should be agreed with the training provider(s) as part of the RCP process and the education supervisor(s) as part of a learning agreement.
 All mandatory assessments are clearly indicated in section D.

-Trainees are required to sit the appropriate royal college specialty examinations.
+Trainees are required to sit the appropriate Royal College specialty examinations.
 These must be passed prior to the award of a certificate of completion of specialty training and entry to the GDC's specialist list for dental public health.

-In Section C no individual assessment is mandated for all specialties.
+In section C no individual assessment is mandated for all specialties.
 Further guidance will be provided in the specialty assessment strategy which highlight how the HLOs are best achieved within each programme.
 This will normally be through application in practice rather than summative assessment, although this may vary by specialty dependent on the range of workplace assessments.

-An assessment blueprint is provided within Sections C and D which illustrates the WPBAs that can be used to assess the HLOs.
+An assessment blueprint is provided within sections C and D which illustrates the WPBAs that can be used to assess the HLOs.

-Progress through training is assessed through the Review of Competence Progression (RCP) process, and training is completed when all the curriculum requirements are satisfied, and HLOs have been evidenced.
+Progress through training is assessed through the RCP process, and training is completed when all the curriculum requirements are satisfied and HLOs have been evidenced.